Protect Yourself and Your Whānau

 - Avoid places where mozzies are most active, such as swampy areas.

-Toi Te Ora Public Health conducts a mosquito surveillance programme at the Tauranga Port and Vessel Works.
-A variety of traps are used at and around the port to capture mosquitoes and larvae.
-These traps are checked weekly by our Health Protection Team at Toi Te Ora Public Health.
-Any captured mosquitoes or larvae are sent off to the laboratory in Wellington to ensure they are not exotic.
+The Bay of Plenty National Public Health Service conducts a mosquito surveillance programme at the Port of Tauranga and Vessel Works.
+A variety of traps are used in and around the Port to capture adult mosquitoes and larvae.
+These traps are checked weekly by our Health Protection Officers.
+Any captured mosquitoes or larvae are sent off to a laboratory in Wellington to ensure they are not exotic.